£10.00 + VAT

 DURATION | 30 minutes

-Our online Hazardous Substances training is used by many industries in place of traditional classroom training to help ensure workplaces remain safe.
+One control measure is appropriate training.
+Our online Hazardous Substances training is used by businesses in place of traditional classroom training to help ensure employees know how to work safely.

-On completion of the Hazardous Substances training course you will;
+On completion of the Hazardous Substances training course employees will;

 - Understand the hazards and health risks associated with hazardous substances.

-- Know how to reduce the chance of unhealthy exposure to hazardous substances
+- Know the best-practice behaviours that reduce the chance of exposure to hazardous substances

 In this first unit we look at the legislation relevant to the use of hazardous substances in the workplace, before outlining employer and employee responsibilities regarding safe working practices.